doindev/spring-boot-oidc-multi-secret/CONDITIONAL-SECURITY.md

 ## Note

-The correlation ID filter (`CorrelationIdFilter`) is always active regardless of the security type, ensuring request tracking works in all configurations.
+- For OIDC configuration: The correlation ID filter (`CorrelationIdFilter`) is always active
+- For Entra configuration: Uses its own `EntraCorrelationIdFilter` to avoid conflicts
+- For Basic/None configurations: The OIDC correlation filter remains active

+This ensures request tracking works in all configurations without component conflicts.